1. Mobile First

 Which means it’s getting extremely harder and harder to raise funding for a mobile app.
 You need to have at least a steady revenue of €50.000 / month, 100.000 installs or around 40-50% of your users that are coming back on a regular basis to be appealing for a series A round.

 We are betting that the mobile infrastructure (e.g Visa, PayPal and Mastercards payment APIs) finally will enable us to create an amazing check-out flow without Apple or Google taking 30% of our cut.
-The whole landscape is forming around mobile with everything as great analytics products, to marketing platforms and better production and management tools that are making the business around mobile easier.
+The whole landscape is forming around mobile when paying for views on youtube as great analytics products, to marketing platforms and better production and management tools that are making the business around mobile easier.
+In addition, if you are wondering what api printing it is?
+Visit foamcoreprint.com for more infromation.
 We’re in a maturing process and it can only get better.

 3. Bring the AHA-Moment early